 Ross received a BA in English and sociology from Georgetown University and an MFA from the Rhode Island School of Design.
 His photographs have been exhibited in the U.S. and internationally, and published in the New York Times, the Washington Post, Oxford American, and on CNN, while his writing has appeared in the New York Times, Huffington Post, and ESPN.
 His feature film Idiom; Hale County This Morning, This Evening, has received funding from the Sundance Institute, Tribeca Film Institute, and a Garrett Scott Documentary Development Grant.
 In 2015, he was part of Filmmaker Magazine’s “25 New Faces of Independent Film.”
 Also in 2015, he was a Sundance Institute New Frontier Artist in Residence a

 March 29: Lindsey Yankey

-I grew up in rural Kansas playing outside, painting, drawing, and playing sports.
-I studied Illustration at the University of Kansas and am currently living in Lawrence, KS with my husband, cat, dog, and our jungle of plants.
-I find inspiration in nature, animals, books, people, and traveling.
-My illustrations are made with a variety of materials.
-I love the mouthwatering juiciness of oil paint, the independence watercolor, the history of found paper, the simplicity of pencil and pen, and all the rabbit holes that are revealed by carving linoleum block to create pattern and repetition.
+grew up in rural Kansas playing outside, painting, drawing, and playing sports.
+She studied Illustration at the University of Kansas and currently lives in Lawrence, KS with her husband, cat, dog, and their jungle of plants.
+Lindsey finds inspiration in nature, animals, books, people, and traveling.
+Her illustrations are made with a variety of materials.
+Lindsey loves the mouthwatering juiciness of oil paint, the independence watercolor, the history of found paper, the simplicity of pencil and pen, and all the rabbit holes that are revealed by carving linoleum block to create pattern and repetition.